turboship/locations-php/README.md

 # auth-php
-A PHP Wrapper For The TurboShip Authenticate API
+A PHP Wrapper For The TurboShip Locations API

 ## Installation

 ```
-composer require turboship/auth-php
+composer require turboship/locations-php
 ```